Make a budget they said, it’ll be fun they said.

 If budgeting hasn’t been going as well as you hoped, you’re definitely not alone.
 There’s some serious skill required for sticking to a budget and not “dipping” (so to speak) into a savings or credit account but let’s face it, nothing feels as great as being in control of your expenses.

-Here are some simple budgeting methods to help you get on top of your savings.
+Here are some simple budgeting methods to help you get on top of your savings this year.

 The Kakeibo Rule

 Kakeibo is an age-old Japanese way of saving money, with Kakeibo literally translating to “household account book”.
 You’ll have to have a small notebook on you at all times to keep track of your monthly income and expenses but it also comes with a few questions.
 You’ll have to answer truthfully how much income you receive at the start of the month, how much you’d like to save, how much you actually spend and how you can make things better.